ath0rus/Projectcts/index.md

 # Welcome to My projects page

-On this website i will also mention about upcoming projects and where you can find them and where you can sign up to help if the option is avalible.
+On this website I will mention about upcoming projects and where you can find them and where you can sign up to help if the option is avalible for that project.

 ## Under development